A Victorian Steam Journey

 Loch Lomond - The Maid of the Loch

 The Maid is a magnificent example of Clyde-built ship engineering with a stunning art deco inspired interior.
 The much-loved paddle steamer is static and permanently moored on the bonnie banks of Loch Lomond, attracting thousands of visitors each year with a loyal band of volunteers hoping to re-launch her one day.
 Afternoon tea is served on board with a singer to entertain and then there will be time to browse the Loch Lomond Shores shopping complex afterwards.
+NB there are some steps into the boat's dining room.

 Day 5 - After breakfast, return homewards, arriving back at your local joining points early to mid-evening.Back to top